arjunkhara/Physical-Computing-Repo/README.md

 Building on the previous topic’s tasks and from the videos and books I had accessed so far, I wanted to experiment with fades rather than harsh blinking.
 Since this was to be a spaceship-style project, the idea of having fading lights rather than blinking ones was appealing.
 I read further on the topic of pulse-width modulation (PWM) and attempted to create a scenario in which the lights faded on and off.
 The code required the inclusion of analogWrite, a command that appears in the book’s more advanced sections.
 However, understanding and applying the principles to this project was not as abstruse as I first suspected and with more help from online tutorials and a book called ‘Exploring Arduino’ by Jeremy Blum I was able to figure out how PWM worked and its applications to my intention of creating a fading effect.

 The snippet below contains the complete code for the PWM (fade-in / fade-out) effect on the green LED, set at 100 milliseconds.
 Change the delay value from 100 to any integer you desire.
 The source code for this project is also available here [+].
-The video and code for this sketch is below.nhttps://youtu.be/doQ4acDMMeI
+The video and code for this sketch is below. https://youtu.be/doQ4acDMMeI

 <pre><code>
 /* Topic 2 Beyond: Experiment with PWM and Fading Effect */